North Shore (09) 486 8900

 Can my self-test be checked for STI’s?

-The self-test does not check for sexually transmitted infections (STI’s) such as chlamydia or HIV.
+The self-test does not check for sexually transmitted infections (STIs) such as chlamydia or HIV.

 How is my data going to be used in the study?

-A small number of women will test positive for HPV on their self-test.
-If you test positive for HPV, it does not mean you have cervical cell changes or cervical cancer, but it does mean you need to have follow-up care.
-The study team is available to support you through the follow-up process and can arrange for a Kaiāwhina (support person) to help you get to appointments and support you and your whānau through the process.
+Around one in ten women will test positive for HPV on their self-test.
+If you test positive for HPV, it does not mean you have cervical cell changes or cervical cancer, but it does mean you need to have a follow up test.
+The study team is available to support you and can arrange for a Kaiāwhina (support person) to help you with appointments and transport.

-A self-test for HPV is used for cervical screening to predict your risk of cervical cell changes that may cause cervical cancer.
-There are four possible results from the cervical screening self-test process:
+A self-test for HPV predicts your risk of cervical cell changes that may cause cervical cancer.

-1) Negative Result: HPV not detected:
+1. Negative Result: HPV not detected

 No HPV was found on your sample.
 There is a very low chance of developing cervical cell changes that would need treatment in the next five years.
-For that reason, it is safe to have your next cervical screening test in five years’ time
+For that reason, it is safe to have your next cervical screening test in five years’ time.

-Remember, if you experience any symptoms before your next test, such as abnormal bleeding, see your doctor or nurse without delay, even if your last cervical screening test was normal.
+If you experience any symptoms before your next test, such as abnormal bleeding, see your doctor or nurse without delay, even if your last cervical screening test was normal.

-2) Positive Result: HPV detected (16 or 18 type)
+1. Positive Result: HPV detected (Type 16 or 18)

-Your test results shows that you have HPV types 16 and/or 18, a follow up test with a specialist at a colposcopy clinic is recommended to assess for changes to cervical cells that may cause cervical cancer.
-Further follow up will be recommended.
+Your test result- shows that you have HPV type 16 and/or 18.
+A follow up test with a specialist at a colposcopy clinic is recommended to assess for changes to cervical cells that may cause cervical cancer.

-3) Positive Result: HPV detected (Other Non 16/18 type)
+1. Positive Result: HPV detected (Other - Non type 16/18)

-An invalid test result occurs when the swab didn’t touch the side of the vagina or when there is a lot of discharge or blood present.
+An invalid test result occurs when the swab didn’t touch the sides of the vagina or when there is a lot of discharge or blood present.
 If your result is invalid the study nurse will contact you to offer support with a follow up test.

-Some people do feel worried about their result, you are welcome to contact our study nurse or Kaiāwhina with any questions or concerns on 0800 747 354
+Some people do feel worried about their result.
+You are welcome to contact our study nurse or Kaiāwhina with any questions or concerns on 0800 747 354.

 If you want to know more about HPV visit https://www.hpv.org.nz/